$0 Northwest Territories Adoption Quick-Start Checklist

 Because no licensed intercountry adoption agencies are based in the NWT, the standard approach for NWT residents is:

-- Complete the home study through NWT HSS.
-The NWT Director of Adoptions must approve the home study.
+2. Complete the home study through NWT HSS.
+HSS conducts the specialized home study and coordinates the territorial requirements.
 This is done locally through your regional HSS office, not through the southern agency.

-- Coordinate between both parties.
-The agency submits documents to the foreign central authority.
-HSS submits documents and approvals to IRCC.
+3. Coordinate among the parties.
+The agency, HSS, IRCC, and the sending country's central authority must coordinate their documents and approvals.
 You are responsible for ensuring neither party is waiting on the other.

 This structure means that as an NWT resident, you should expect your process to take longer than the same process would take for a family in Calgary or Vancouver — not because NWT law is more restrictive, but because communication across that split jurisdiction adds time and potential confusion.